daltondopp/cse212-02/README.md

 +-- card_game.py               (source code for game)
 +-- README.md           (general info)

+# Require Software
+You will need python Version 3.8 to run this program.

 # Author
 Dalton Dopp (I was unable to meet with my the rest of my group this week at the scheduled time because I had a job interview.)

+# Contact info
+daltondop19002@byui.edu